 While submerged in water, the vehicle is hidden, on the surface of the water, however, a submarine becomes a sitting duck.

 Of course, the problem remains - surfacing submarines and making them vulnerable.

 BrainStuff explains the process of how engines breath in diesel submarines.

-For electric and diesel powered subs, the problem of oxygen still persists.
+For electric and diesel-powered subs, the problem of oxygen still persists.

 The solution does exist - electrolysis - the process of splitting water into hydrogen and oxygen using electricity.
 Unfortunately for fully electric and diesel subs, splitting water is too power intensive for their reserved power supply.
-Electric and diesel powered subs simply do not carry enough energy on board to provide enough oxygen for the crew for extended periods of time.
-The process drains the batteries that drive the motor, forcing the vessel to surface, defeating the purpose entirely.
+Electric and diesel-powered subs simply do not carry enough energy on board to provide enough oxygen for the crew for extended periods of time.
+The process drains the batteries that drive the motor, forcing the vessel to the surface, defeating the purpose entirely.

 Electrolysis is typically reserved for the largest and most advanced subs - nuclear submarines.
 The process works by passing an electric current through water.
-The electricity provides the energy necessary to split the bonds of water, or H2O.
+The electricity provides the energy necessary to split the bonds of water or H2O.